sudoyashi/Joshis-Garage/pages/dacabby.md

 - 90HP at 5500 rpm
 - 105 lb ft torque at 3250 rpm
 - 8.5:1 compression
+- Generally, you will not make that much power above 5500RPM unless your cam was designed for it

 **Head:** no modifications, decked flat block